4y8/watib/doc/wasm-as-spec.md

 after blocks that don't exit.
 While semantically preserving, this transformation can transform invalid code in valid code.
 For instance, the following function is not well-typed according to the spec.
-But wasm-as inserts an `unreachable` at the end, making it well type.
+But wasm-as inserts an `unreachable` at the end, making it well-typed.

 ```wasm
 (func (result i32)